4bit-minteger/Mint-ConnectUnit/README.md

 1. Run `ConnectUnit.exe`(or your binary build name) as **Administrator**, make sure you have `wintun.dll` in the same folder with the binary.
 2. Window defender may block it (need administrator privileges to install Wintun driver). -> `More info` -> `Run anyway` if you trust me.
 3. Command Line Interface, first run:
-- type `1` to create server, `2` to join a server
+- type `1` to create FloatUnit, `2` to join
 <img src="./windows/option.png" width="400" alt="apple">

 - If you are not a power-user -> Just press Enter, it will automatically setup a new room.
-  - To invite someone to join -> Copy the Invite ID and send it to them.
+  - To invite someone to join -> Copy the Invite ID (key-only) and send it to them.
   - In CLI, type `?`  for help or read docs.

-- If you join a server:
+- If you join a FloatUnit:
 <img src="./windows/option2.png" width="400" alt="pen">

 - Type `1` (recommended) or just press enter for "Decentralized" (using BitTorrent tracker to find others) -> paste the Invite ID -> Usually it will take about 1 min to join.
-  - Type `2` for "Parasitic" mode:
-    - **Public**: use another VPN’s VIP path as a signaling pipe (STUN/UPnP/punch).
-    - **LAN**: UDP broadcast discovers a Mint owner on the same Wi‑Fi/LAN (no IP prompt when exactly one owner replies; optional `ip:port` fallback).
-Owner listen port defaults to **7878**.
-  - Type `3` for "Manual" invite join (Public or LAN punch path).
+  - Type `2` for "Manual" invite join (paste invite, then type peer `ip:port`; Public or LAN punch path).
+- After you already hold a FloatUnit key, type `lan` to discover same-unit members on the local LAN and punch toward them.
 4. Should know that the VPN will run in the background until you open CLI and type `stop` (it still run if you just close the CLI window).
 5. File `NetInfo/config.toml` automatically generate for our power-user.

 ## Features

-- **Serverless P2P**: no central data-plane server; the owner node coordinates membership while STUN/UPnP/ICE handle NAT traversal and BitTorrent-style trackers handle discovery
+- **Serverless P2P**: no central data-plane server; equal FloatUnit members share a network key while STUN/UPnP/ICE handle NAT traversal and BitTorrent-style trackers handle discovery
 - **Encrypted data plane**: AEGIS-128L data + control plane
 - **Adaptive pacing & congestion control**: token bucket + deficit round-robin (DRR) + adaptive pressure drain (APD) to bound latency under load
-- **Adaptive FEC**: Reed-Solomon shards recover lost packets without waiting on retransmission + loss classifier
+- **Adaptive FEC**: Reed-Solomon shards recover lost packets without waiting on retransmission; ratio follows peer RX wire-loss feedback in pong + loss classifier
-- **Automatic failover**: quality-scored routing switches between direct and owner-relayed paths.
+- **Automatic failover**: quality-scored routing switches between direct and one-hop hub-relayed paths
-- **NAT traversal**: STUN, UPnP, ICE-style candidates, canonical hole punching, plus a LAN "parasitic" mode that needs no invite ID
+- **NAT traversal**: STUN, UPnP, ICE-style candidates, canonical hole punching, plus same-key LAN discover assist
-- **PPacketization Layer Path MTU Discovery**: adaptive shard/frame sizing to the live path MTU
+- **Packetization Layer Path MTU Discovery**: adaptive shard/frame sizing to the live path MTU

 ---